Otogirisō: Release

 Nakamura said in interview from 2006 that the PlayStation version of the game sold around 100,000 copies.
-The Otogirisō soseihen version of the game was made available digitally on the PlayStation Store in Japan in September 2011.
+The Otogirisō Soseihen version of the game was made available digitally on the PlayStation Store in Japan in September 2011.

 Reception

+Michiko Ishino writing for Hippon Super! magazine reviewed a pre-release version of Otogirisō.
+He found the game was good at developing atmosphere, but wished the writing was more carefully crafted.
+The reviewer opted to not give a customary number grade, explaining that it should not be treated on the same level as other games.

 For the original Super Famicom release, the four reviewers in Weekly Famitsu said that Otogirisō will be very divisive and found it difficult to evaluate.
 Two of the authors found that there may have been too many different stories in the release and two recommending for fans of films and the horror genre.
 One reviewer included as one of the best releases of the week with the requirement that the player enjoys adventure games.
 Yutaka Noguchi of Weekly Famitsu later commented on the game, writing that it had simple graphics which made it an "unusually restrained production".
 Noguchi complimented the ability to form a protagonist that ranged from timid to being comic relief and found that having more selectable narrative moves based on how many times you've cleared the game as an innovative system.
 While finding the release closer to a novel than a video game, he praised Otogirisō, saying that no mater how it is received, the release takes a step forward in game design and that alone took courage.
-In January 1993, GAME Pia magazine included Otogirisō in their list of the best games of 1992.
+Reviewers in The Super Famicom magazine also found it closer to a novel than an adventure game, with one reviewer saying they were glad the text in it was a mixture of kanji and katakana, as if it were only the latter, they would not want to read it.
+Two reviewers in the magazine also thought the game was overpriced for what it contained.